 Russia ‘bombs art school in Mariupol where 400 people were sheltering’ Ukraine claims

+The building was reportedly destroyed and authorities warned people could be under the rubble

-The Russian military has bombed an art school where around 400 people had taken refuge in the port city of Mariupol, Ukraine claims.
+The Russian military has bombed an art school where around 400 people were taking refuge in the port city of Mariupol, Ukraine has claimed.

 Local authorities said the school’s building was destroyed and people could remain under the rubble.
 There was no immediate word on casualties.